 Jeff Patton is one of the few people that has been able to translate Agile into a User Centric practice, and User Story Mapping is probably my favourite visualisation tool to create shared understanding around product, users, context and it really helps with prioritisation discussions.

 Many teams generate a lot of ideas when they go through a journey-mapping or experience-mapping exercise.
 There are so many opportunities for improving things for the customer that they quickly become overwhelmed by a mass of problems, solutions, needs, and ideas without much structure or priority (“Opportunity-Solution Tree” in Product Roadmaps Relaunched, Lombardo, C. T., McCarthy, B., Ryan, E., & Connors, M., 2017).

-Opportunity solution trees are a simple way of visually representing the paths you might take to reach a desired outcome (Torres, T., Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value, 2021):
+Opportunity solution trees are a simple way of visually representing the paths you might take to reach a desired outcome (Torres, T., Continuous Discovery Habits, 2021):